|Category||Administration and Management|

 Such safety checks only apply to work in the specified contexts.
 Relevant child contact outside these contexts shall require a University-initiated safety check.

 (g) The University shall endeavour to make clear to prospective staff, students and other University representatives, employment and study options, or other University business, which require safety checking, for example through position descriptions and recruitment processes, and programme and paper regulations and notes.

 (h) The University reserves the right to require a full or partial safety check of any staff member, student or other University representative who has relevant child contact in the context of their University work or study, regardless of any previous checks carried out.

-(i) The University reserves the right to appropriately restrict a person’s University-based activities where a safety check finds that that person may pose a risk to children and/or is not permitted to work with children under the Vulnerable Children Act 2014, or where no safety check has been completed.
+(i) The University reserves the right to appropriately restrict a person’s University-based activities where a safety check finds that that person may pose a risk to children and/or is not permitted to work with children under the Children's Act 2014, or where no safety check has been completed.